feature: pam pam meets Manuja Waldia

 The beautiful intricate detailing of Manuja Waldia's artwork is captivating and features the most divine storytelling.

 Her illustrations are quaint and dreamy, depicting women nurturing each other with everything from food, modern skin care routines and with fond memories.
 Commissioned by Penguin Books for developing the book covers for the entire works on William Shakespeare, Manuja speaks to us about her favourite pieces from the series and how they differ from her personal work.
 The young talent is well on her way to great success in the design world, splitting her time working as a visual designer and developing her own stories through personal projects in her spare time.
 We are blessed to have caught her between it all!
-You can keep up with Manuja here
+You can keep up with Manuja here Tell us about yourself, where do you live?
+What do your days look like?

 I am an artist currently in Portland, Oregon.
 From 7-2, I work as a visual designer at Genesys.
 I paint in the evenings and on weekends.